What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: Introduction

-The paper is organized as follows: In section \ref{sec:method}, we elaborate on the evaluation process, including an overview of the chemistry tasks, the utilized GPT models and prompts, and the validation and testing settings.
-Then we provide details of the evaluation on each chemistry task, in the following order: name prediction in section \ref{sec:np}, property prediction in section \ref{sec:pp}, yield prediction in section \ref{sec:yp}, reaction prediction in section \ref{sec:rp}, reagents selection in section \ref{sec:rs}, retrosynthesis (prediction of reactants from products) in section \ref{sec:retro}, text-based molecule design in section \ref{sec:text_basedmd}, and molecule captioning in section \ref{sec:mc}.
-Finally, to answer the question \emph{What indeed can GPT models do in chemistry?} we share our findings and discuss the constraints inherent to LLMs and how different settings related to LLMs affect performance across various chemistry tasks in section \ref{sec:discussion}.
-Related works are presented in section \ref{sec:related-work}, and the conclusions are summarized in section \ref{sec:conclusion}.
+The paper is organized as follows.
+Related works are presented in Section \ref{sec:related-work}.
+In section \ref{sec:method}, we elaborate on the evaluation process, including an overview of the chemistry tasks, the utilized LLMs and prompts, and the validation and testing settings.
+In section \ref{sec:experiments_summary}, we summarize the main findings (due to the space limit, evaluation details of each chemistry task can be found in \hyperref[sec:Appendix]{Appendix}).
+Finally, to answer the question \emph{``What can LLMs do in chemistry?''} we discuss the constraints inherent to LLMs and how different settings related to LLMs affect performance across various chemistry tasks in Section \ref{sec:discussion}.
+The conclusions are summarized in section \ref{sec:conclusion}.